opencitations/ramose/README.md

 ### Requirements

-RAMOSE is developed in Python 3.8.
-To install dependencies use: `pip3 install -r requirements.txt` (see [requirements.txt](https://github.com/opencitations/ramose/blob/master/requirements.txt) for details).
+RAMOSE is compatible to Python 3.7 to 3.10.
+To install RAMOSE use: `pip install ramose` or `pip3 install ramose`.
+You can find the documentation [here](https://ramose.readthedocs.io/en/latest/).

 ### Arguments